Last Updated on by Editor

 The San Jose airport is a bit closer to these cities and is basically in the center of Silicon Valley.
 However, the amount of flights it has is significantly lower than at San Francisco’s airport.

 Plus, the San Francisco airport is a big international hub for flights from Asia.
 In other words, if you’re coming from Japan, South Korea, China, Hong Kong, Singapore, or even India, you’ll probably arrive in the United States through the San Francisco airport if your final destination is Silicon Valley.
+Besides, San Francisco airport to downtown SF is pretty straight forward if you eventually need to visit it.

 So, now the question is….how to get from the San Francisco airport to Silicon Valley?